neg-0/dod-fitness/backend_docs/testing_strategy.md

-# DoD Fitness App Backend Service - Testing Strategy
+# Atlas Backend Service - Testing Strategy

-This document outlines the comprehensive testing strategy for the DoD Fitness App Backend Service.
+This document outlines the comprehensive testing strategy for Atlas Backend Service.
 The goal is to ensure high quality, reliability, and security of the backend service through various testing methodologies.

 ## Types of Testing